-What do I think or get upto as Oracle Professional, UKOUG Board Member, ACE Director?
+What do I think or get up to as an Oracle Professional, UKOUG Volunteer, ACE Director?

 Friday, 28 October 2011

 In 1987 I completed a project in Hong Kong when it was under British rule, so visiting Hong Kong was high on my list of places to go back to.
 Also this event Quest Asia was not strictly part of the OTN tour but had been added whilst just at OOW when I discovered it would fit into my itinerary.
 Quest is the user group for JDEdwards and PeopleSoft and I did once before take part in 2006 in Singapore.
 I like Quest, they understand how important it is for their users to see what is coming, what is on the oracle horizon and have played an active part in the Product Development Committee from the outset.
 They also seem to like me and at Collaborate this year they awarded me a 'friend of Quest'.

 I arrived in Hong Kong about 6pm after a trouble free flight from Beijing on Air Philippines.
 Just about 3 hours so not bad.
 I decided to treat myself and get a taxi to the hotel as I was tired and I wanted to maximise the time I had to spend with the Quest crew, all friends that I had had no time to spend with at OOW.
 The Langham hotel was beautiful, very colonial and luxurious, I loved it.

 The event was single stream and I presented twice.
 All conferences rely on vendor sponsorship and as this was a free to attend event this sponsorship is even more important, but there is a line between a good vendor presentation and a straight sales pitch, not all vendors stay the right side if that line.